Heroic Origins: Plot

-In the present, Abed believes himself to be the villain of the group, as he had caused Shirley to leave the restaurant to get her kids and get Annie in trouble for drugs.
+In the present, Abed believes himself to be the villain of the group, as he had caused Shirley to leave the restaurant to get her kids and Annie to get in trouble for drugs.
 Jeff, however, believes he is responsible after encouraging the stripper to have an affair with Andre.
 The group then disbands, feeling awkward about their past meetings.
-Later, the group all independently meets up at the same place for frozen yogurt.
-Jeff realizes that perhaps it was fate they all met, and the group then realizes they all decided in this very place that they would attend Greendale.
-Chang (Ken Jeong) had been passing out fliers for Greendale that day, and the group had also observed an old man (implied to be Pierce Hawthorne (Chevy Chase)) break a frozen yogurt machine and then fake a heart attack.
+Later, they all independently meet up at the same place for frozen yogurt.
+Jeff realizes that perhaps it was fate they all met, and they realize they all decided in this very place that they would attend Greendale.
+Chang (Ken Jeong) had been passing out fliers for Greendale that day, and the group had also observed an old man, implied to be Pierce (Chevy Chase), break a frozen yogurt machine and then fake a heart attack.

 Meanwhile, Chang, who is still faking his amnesia and secretly working with the dean of City College, offers to mail an envelope from Dean Pelton (Jim Rash) containing the lease renewal for the college.
-Chang initially plans to steal the envelope, but Abed meets with him later, telling him he is the reason the group had all attended Greendale, and deserves to be one of them.
-Chang is touched, and decides to join the group and mails the envelope.
-He later calls Steven Spreck (Jordan Black), the dean of City College, telling him he is out, but the dean decides to switch to "Plan B", and laughs maniacally while viewing a blueprint of a giant robot spider.
+Chang initially plans to steal the envelope, but Abed meets with him later, telling him he is the reason the group had all attended Greendale and deserves to be one of them.
+Chang is touched, deciding to join the group and mail the envelope.
+He later calls Steven Spreck (Jordan Black), the dean of City College, telling him he is out, but the dean decides to switch to "Plan B" and laughs maniacally while viewing a blueprint of a giant robot spider.